Although Bitcoin is the most talked about cryptocurrency, it’s definitely not the only one and sometimes not even the best choice.

 If you’re going to pay by bank account, you must add the account to Coinbase.
 Do this by clicking Payment Method -> Add new account from your dashboard.

 You’ll have to verify your account, and then deposit the funds.
 For credits and debit cards, select the card option on add payment method.

 Trading pairs are listed on the “Buy/Sell” part of the site.
 In this case, since you’re purchasing using fiat, look for the LTC trading pair tied to the fiat of your choice, usually USD/LTC.

-Once you’ve selected it, input the amount of Litecoin you wish to purchase, then go through checkout.
+Once you’ve looked at the Litecoin price and selected it, input the amount of Litecoin you wish to purchase, then go through checkout.